osrf/ros2multirobotbook/src/integration_fleets_tutorial.md

     power: 760.0 # W
   recharge_threshold: 0.20 # Battery level below which robots in this fleet will not operate
   recharge_soc: 1.0 # Battery level to which robots in this fleet should be charged up to during recharging tasks
-  max_delay: 10.0 # Allowed seconds of delay of the current itinerary before it gets interrupted and replanned
   publish_fleet_state:  10.0 # Publish frequency for fleet state, ensure that it is same as robot_state_update_frequency
   account_for_battery_drain: True
   task_capabilities: # Specify the types of RMF Tasks that robots in this fleet are capable of performing